Chail or Shimla: which one is better to plan a holiday? Let’s find out!

-During my recent 1-month monsoon ride across Himachal Pradesh, I happened to visit both Chail and Shimla.
-And it was my second visit to both the places.
-Where I loved Shimla for it wasn’t overwhelmingly crowded (for a change) as I never hit anyone’s shoulder despite wandering around on its mall road for about an hour, I adored Chail for an even more peaceful experience.
+During my recent 1-month monsoon ride across Himachal Pradesh, I happened to visit the two towns back to back.
+It was my second visit to both places.
+Where I loved Shimla for being quiet for a change, I adored Chail for an even more peaceful experience.

-During the months of monsoon, Shimla and Chail felt (almost) equally enjoyable.
+During the months of monsoon, both felt (almost) equally enjoyable.
 But, for a different reason!

 The Shimla I was hoping for was somewhere missing.

-Frustrated, I left Shimla in just a few days and escaped to Chail (despite Chail not being on my travel list).
 Though in the months of May and June, Chail was pretty crowded too, it didn’t feel as maddening as Shimla did.
-There were still possibilities of finding a peaceful corner and having some ‘me time’.
+I could find a peaceful corner in Chail and have some ‘me time’.
 The only problem was, Chail didn’t have much to offer.

-From Chail Palace to Mall Road, everything was so tiny and small – especially now that I was comparing them with similar places in Shimla.
+From Chail Palace to Chail Mall Road, everything was so small – especially now that I was comparing them with similar places in Shimla.

 Shimla Is For Bucket Listers

-Having said that, if you are a kind of person who wants to see and do too much on your holiday, Shimla is the better choice.
-The only problem is the waves upon waves of tourists that make it too hard to enjoy Shimla without a little struggle.
+Having said that, if you are the kind of person who enjoys seeing and doing too much on their holiday, Shimla is a better choice.
+The only problem is the waves upon waves of tourists that make it too hard to enjoy the place.

 Your holiday experience in Shimla will come along with dealing with a massive crowd, that, in every sense and measure, affect your overall experience.
 When in Shimla, forget the idea of peacefulness.
-And that’s where Chail comes in picture.
+And that’s where Chail comes into the picture.